Eric-Xu/fall_2014_ga_notes/class_notes.md

   Multivariate Hypergeometric Distribution
     - "An urn containing 8 red balls, 3 yellow balls, and 9 white balls.
 6 balls are randomly selected WITHOUT replacement."

+### Oct 27:
+  AUC
+    - a good way to measure the accuracy of your classifier Confusion Matrix
+    -

 ### Question for Rob
 ```python
 # when to use cv and n_jobs?